 Jorge Moscat's Research Focus

-Cancer, Metabolic Diseases, Obesity
+Cancer, Metabolic Diseases

 Jorge Moscat's Research Report

 Intratumoral nutrient stress has been found even in early-stage cancers, correlating with poor patient survival.
 Therefore, the investigation of the signaling mechanisms governing cancer cell proliferation under nutrient deprivation is of paramount importance for the identification of new and more selective therapeutic targets, and for a better understanding of the role of the tumor microenvironment in the response of cancer cells to nutrient shortage.
 We previously showed that the loss of PKCζ induced tumorigenesis in several endogenous mouse cancer models including lung (Ras), prostate (PTEN) and intestine (APC).
 Our more immediate goals are to explore a novel role for PKCζ and other components of its signaling cascade and family, such as PKCλ/ι, as a tumor suppressor that acts by controlling the interplay between tumor cells and the inflammatory microenvironment milieu.
 The long-term goal of our laboratory is to identify novel signaling networks that influence cell metabolism and allow cancer cells to proliferate under inflammatory and nutrient-scarce microenviromental conditions.
+We are actively studying how intestinal cancer stem cells respond to these challenging tumor microenvironment conditions.
+We are also investigating how the cross-talk between the tumor epithelium and the stroma in hepatocellular carcinoma determine the final outcome of malignant cells and their potential responses to nutrient-curtailing therapies.

 About Jorge Moscat